It was 6:00am on a cold Sunday morning in early October. I was up from bed and very excited about running my first marathon.

 37 km – last 5 kilometers left.
 By this time my legs started to hurt.
 I mean, they were stiff before, they were tired, yes, but they didn’t hurt.
 Now with every step, the side of my leg (IT band) was in serious pain and I thought about the next 25 minutes I’ll spend in such worsening condition.
 I remembered thinking before “hey, 5K is nothing, I can run that in any condition”.
 The universe was probably like “mmmm, let’s see what kind of condition I can simulate for you”.

 40 km – pain is somewhere there, but I don’t really feel it that much.
 My legs are like two Belgian waffles.
-Mmmm, waffles… I mean, I don’t feel my knees bending, I just feel the impact on the road and the pain.
-At this time it seems appropriate to bring up one thing I saw at around 10K that kept me going throughout the race.
+Mmmm, waffles… I don’t feel my knees actually bend, I just feel the impact on the road and the pain.
+I saw this poster around 10K that kept me going throughout the race.
 It said

 Finish – 3:19.

 Just to give you a small feel of how it was – here’s a short video made by my wife.
 That final lap at the end of the video – at the moment it felt as if I was walking.
 I couldn’t feel anything there.

 It was my first marathon and I didn’t expect what kind of impact the distance will have on me.

 I got too excited and started rather fast.

 It felt easy at first, but I should’ve kept the conversational pace until at least the halfway point.
 I would then have the power to pick up the last 10K.